cmansoo/hotel-reservations/README.md

 Author: Mansoo Cho

+Feel free to test the notebook out!

+A few things to watch:
 **Make sure to run all the codes sequentially.
-**It is a working code.
-However, it may take a long time to run for the following code chunks below.
-Please consider before running those chunks.
+**Long execution time for the below mentioned code chunks.

 1. The random forest chunk takes about 30 minutes to run due to grid search like method for hyper parameter tuning.